Olibabba/Final_Coordination/README.md

 ### Applying Machine Learning

 There's quite a few interesting possibilities for appliying machine learning.
 All are heavily reliant on NLP of course.
-The examples I've been able to find fall into a few categories: sentiment analysis, topic segmentation(what's it about?), quality assessment(fake news!), difference in coverage (advanced sentiment analysis), and of course, recommendation.
+The examples I've been able to find fall into a few categories: sentiment analysis, topic classification, quality assessment(fake news!), difference in coverage (advanced sentiment analysis), and of course, recommendation.

 There's also some significant open source resources for NLP in general, and also as applies to the news.